 Less Common Personal Injury Claims

-- Defamation—Defamation involves the communication of a false statement that causes damage to reputation.
+- Defamation involves the communication of a false statement that causes damage to reputation.
 Traditionally, defamation has been categorized as either libel or slander.
-Defamation in any form other than spoken words—written or printed text, pictures, cartoons, drawings—constitutes libel.
+Defamation in any form other than spoken words, whether written, printed text, pictures, cartoons, or drawings, constitutes libel.
 Defamation in the form of spoken words is slander.

-Assault and battery, while generally identified as criminal offenses in most jurisdictions, can also give rise to a personal injury claim.
+- Assault and battery.
+While generally identified as criminal offenses in most jurisdictions, assault and battery can also give rise to a personal injury claim.
 Typically, an injured person will be able to recover damages by showing that the defendant acted intentionally, that the defendant’s acts caused injury, and that the injured party suffered some sort of loss.

-A person may seek damages for false imprisonment is he or she is intentionally confined to a bound area without reasonable cause or consent.
-False imprisonment may involve actually locking someone in or tying them down, but it may also be accomplished by threats of harm or force.
+- False imprisonment.
+A person may seek damages for false imprisonment if he or she is intentionally confined to a limited area without reasonable cause or consent.
+False imprisonment may involve locking someone in or tying them down, but it may also be accomplished by threats of harm or force.

-A person may seek compensation for intentional infliction of emotional distress by showing that
+- Intentional infliction of emotional distress.
+A person may seek compensation for intentional infliction of emotional distress by showing that:

 - someone else acted intentionally or recklessly;